CV

 Dissertation: “San Diego’s Expositions as ‘Islands on the Land,’ 1915, 1935: Southwestern Culture, Race, and Class in Southern California.”

-Directors: Allen F. Davis and Miles Orvell
+Directors: Allen F. Davis, Miles Orvell, and Margaret Marsh

 Major Fields: 19th and 20th Century U.S. Social and Cultural History; American Studies; U.S. West/Spanish Borderlands; Public History; Urban History; Race and Ethnicity.